notalentgeek/note/docs/cv.md

 * C++ with Ogre3D, OpenFrameworks, and SDL
 * GML (GameMaker Studio)
 * HaXe
-* Java with Android, LibGDX, and Swing
+* Java with Android, LibGDX, and Processing
 * JavaScript with NodeJS, P5JS, and Phaser
 * LaTex
-* Python with Flask
+* Python with Flask and Raspberry PI

 ## Softwares
 * Adobe Flash ([The Earth Archive](https://www.youtube.com/watch?v=fqpWaC313Ms))